-Creating garden “rooms” is a great way to add an element of surprise to your garden, no matter what size it is.
-It’s also a great way to indulge in plants that might not work well together.
+Creating garden “rooms”—separated areas in a garden—adds an element of surprise to your landscape, no matter what size it is.
+You can create distinct zones for different uses and divide them off from each other with a feature, such as a pergola, shrub, or fencing.
+Garden rooms also provide a way to indulge in plants that might not work well together.
 If you keep them in separate rooms, they will all work fine.

-Let’s start with what it is not.
-It is not decorating your patio with floral printed furniture and adding a couple of potted plants.
+Let’s start with what a garden room is not.
+It is not decorating your patio with floral-printed furniture and adding a couple of potted plants.
 An inviting patio makes a nice transition from the house to the garden, but it is not necessarily a garden room.

-The Sissinghurst garden was very influential in popularizing the concept of garden rooms.
-They used a geometric hedge to create formal garden rooms, but you could use this idea for a more casual impact.
+The Sissinghurst Castle Garden was influential in popularizing the concept of garden rooms.
+It uses a geometric hedge to create formal garden areas, but you could use this overall concept in a more casual way as well.
 Instead of a clipped hedge, you could create your walls with a row of lilacs, tall grasses, or maybe runner beans trained on two trellises to create an entryway.
-The only real requirement is that your wall or walls block the immediate view of your room so that it is isolated from the rest of the garden.

 Aesthetically, garden rooms can make your landscape appear larger.
-When the entire yard is open, your eyes will take in the whole space with one sweeping glance.
-When the view is obstructed, your perspective becomes more focused and you observe your garden in much smaller chunks.
+When the entire yard is open, your eyes take in the whole space with one sweeping glance.
+When the view is obstructed, your perspective becomes more focused, and you observe your garden in much smaller chunks.

-It also allows gardeners to play with different color schemes or styles without creating chaos.
+Creating separated rooms also allows gardeners to play with different color schemes or styles without creating chaos.
 You can have a bright, hot, tropical space and a calming pastel cottage garden without having the plants compete with each other for attention.
-You can always unify the disparate sections by repeating hardscaping or a handful of plants.
+You can always unify the disparate sections by repeating the hardscaping or a handful of plants.

 How to Get Started

-Decide what you want to do in the room.
-Whether it’s to experiment with color or a fort for young boys, begin creating your garden room with its intended purpose.
+First, decide what you want to do in the room.
+Whether it’s to experiment with color or to create a fort for young children, the room's creation begins with its intended purpose.
 Think about the paths you already take in your yard.
-You don’t want to obstruct the main entry, but you do want to divert the traveler so that they have to go around a corner to discover your room.
+You don’t want to obstruct the main entry, but you do want to divert travelers so that they have to go around a corner to discover the room.

 Consider the views from within the room and of the room.
-Will placing a wall there block a view from in the house, or create intrigue?
+Will placing a "wall" in a particular location block a view from in the house or create intrigue?
 Would placing the wall there block sunlight from getting into the room?

-Most importantly, make it a space you would want to discover and spend time in.
-You could start with a room for dining and entertaining that creates a passage from the house and opens into the larger garden, or an already enclosed space, like your vegetable garden, and add a table and other sensory elements to it.
+Most important, make it a space you want to discover and spend time in.
+You can start with a room for dining and entertaining that creates a passage from the house and opens into the larger garden, or take an already enclosed space, such as your vegetable garden, and add a table and other sensory elements to it.